sdercolin/vlabeler/docs/plugin-development.md

 ### Batch Edit (Macro) Scripts

-In the context of vLabeler, batch edit or macro scripts are designed to operate over projects, either over the entire project or a particular subproject/module.
+In the context of vLabeler, batch edit scripts (type: `macro`) are designed to operate over projects, either over the entire project or a particular subproject/module.
 The scope of the plugin determines the domain of operation, with `Module` scope operating on the current module, and `Project` scope covering the entire project.

 #### Input